ayushman11/CovidApp/README.md

 Now, paste the url (like 127.0.0.1:8000/CovidApp) in a web browser, to view the webpage.

+At the end, deacctivate the virtual environment using: `conda deactivate`

 ## Dependencies of the Project

   ### Front-end: